-The other information comprises the information included in the Financial Statements set out on pages 5 to 26, other than the financial statements and our auditor's report thereon.
+The other information comprises the Commissioner's foreward and the Chief Finance Officer's Narrative Report included in the Annual Accounts 2018-19 set out on pages 5 to 17 and the Annual Governance Statement on pages 20 to 27, other than the financial statements and our auditor's report thereon.
 The Chief Financial Officer is responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.